-The symptoms of prostatomegaly vary depending on the severity of the condition.
+The symptoms vary depending on the severity of the condition.
 Some men with an enlarged prostate may experience no symptoms at all.
 However, as the prostate gland continues to grow, it can put pressure on the urethra, the tube that carries urine from the bladder out of the body, leading to the following symptoms:

 Men with prostatomegaly may experience the urge to urinate more often than usual, particularly at night.

 An enlarged prostate can make it difficult for urine to flow out of the bladder, resulting in a weak or slow stream of urine, a stream that stops and starts, or the need to strain to urinate.

 3. Incomplete Emptying of the Bladder

 Men with prostatomegaly may feel like they need to urinate again soon after going to the bathroom because their bladder did not completely empty.

 4. Urinary Incontinence

 An enlarged prostate can cause urinary incontinence, which is the involuntary leakage of urine.

 In rare cases, an enlarged prostate can cause blood to appear in the urine.

 Stages of Prostatomegaly